FREQUENTLY ASKED QUESTIONS

 DO BUCKS OR DOES MAKE BETTER PETS?

 In our opinion, bucks make much better pets.
-Does can be territorial in their cages which is why we do recommend having a doe spayed if you chose to have a doe as a pet.
+Bucks have a calm, loving personality.
+Does can also make good pets and be very sweet, but they can be territorial in their cages around sexual maturity (about 5-6 months of age) which is why we do recommend having a doe spayed if you chose to have a doe as a pet.

 DO YOU HAVE ANYMORE PICTURE'S?

-We tend to pick the best photo that we managed to snap to post them on here to find them their new families.
+Taking picture's of Holland Babies is hard!
+We tend to pick the best photo that we managed to snap to post them to find their new families.
 These guys don't often sit still and most of the photo's end up blurry.
 So generally there is one, to two photo's to showcase the individual bunny.
+It is time consuming taking photo's of these guys.

 ARE THE BUNNIES ALREADY LITTER TRAINED?

 No, the bunnies are not already litter trained.
 But they learn very quickly!
-We have provided information you can read on how to litter train your new friend under the care and litter training tab on the home page!
+We have provided information you can read on how to litter train your new friend under the care tab!